-The Department of Psychology has approximately 3,600 majors, many of whom have the same needs and concerns.
+The Department of Psychology has over 4,000 major students, many of whom have the same needs and concerns.
 Our department relies on myUCLA to keep students in order, ensuring that enrollment is kept fair and on a first come, first serve basis.
 A PTE overrides this system.
 We will not issue a PTE number to override what we rely on myUCLA to do for us.

 I need to take a class, but I’m not eligible to enroll yet… but I fear that it will close before I can get it.
 Can the Psych Advisors make an exception?

 No, we don’t make exceptions to our rules.
 If you aren’t yet eligible to enroll in a class, you’ll need to wait until you are.
 If you miss out on a course, you’ll have to take it during a different quarter.
 It is your responsibility to properly plan your schedule to ensure timely graduation.
 However, several problems can be avoided if you meet with an advisor early on.

 Psych students must complete all preparation courses before declaring their Psychology, Psychobiology, or Cognitive Science majors.
 Pre-major status means that you have demonstrated the ability to pursue a Psych Dept. major.
 Pre-major status is required for enrollment in Psychology 100A and 100B.

 How do I become a pre-major?

 As a student who entered as a freshman, you will need to come into the Psychology Undergraduate Advising to speak with an advisor to discuss your eligibility.